 More than 105,000 children whose parents are incarcerated in New York and hundreds of thousands of family members are counting on the immediate passage of this bill to protect the critical lifeline to their loved ones.
-As a result of systemic racism and criminalizing poverty, families of color and low income families are disproportionately affected by both incarceration and Covid-19, making restoring, strengthening and protecting visiting a matter of racial and economic justice.
+As a result of systemic racism and criminalizing poverty, families of color and low income families are disproportionately affected by incarceration making restoring, strengthening and protecting visiting a matter of racial and economic justice.
 And to put it simply, protecting in-person visiting is the right thing to do.

-6 Video Visitation, How Private Companies Push for Visits by Video and Families Pay the Price, October 2014.
+&lt;sup>5 Video Visitation, How Private Companies Push for Visits by Video and Families Pay the Price.
+October 2014.
 Grassroots Leadership and Texas Criminal Justice Coalition.

-5 The Bill of Rights was created in 2005 by the San Francisco Children of Incarcerated Parents Partnership.
+&lt;sup>4 The Bill of Rights was created in 2005 by the San Francisco Children of Incarcerated Parents Partnership.